 Keeping your Sugar Cookies fresh is simple!
 First and foremost, always store them in an airtight container to maintain that chewy deliciousness.

 The dough is also freezer-friendly.
 Just wrap it in plastic wrap and place it in a freezer bag or container.
 They’ll stay tasty for up to 3 months.

 Given that one batch makes about 30 cookies, there’ll be lots for you to enjoy and freeze for later!

 Here are some of the questions people have asked me:

 Will my cookies without vanilla extract taste ok?

 Absolutely!
-Vanilla is added into just about every baking recipe – desserts etc., but it does have a very strong flavour.
-I would recommend that you add the lemon zest suggested in this recipe.
+Vanilla is added to just about every baking recipe or dessert, but it does have a very strong flavor.

 Can I freeze the baked sugar cookies?